cpreid2/Touchdesigner_RunwayML/README.md

 # Touchdesigner_Runway
 Toe File that demonstrates communication between [RunwayML](https://runwayml.com/) and Touchdesigner using new SocketIO DAT.

-#### NOTE:Rate-limiting step of speed will be the GPU you are running the machine learning model on.
+#### NOTE: Rate-limiting step of speed will be the GPU you are running the machine learning model on from RunwayML.
 Running some of these models sometimes takes a few seconds to return a single frame.
-Try reducing resolution of images or beef up your GPU or use a TPU :)
+Try reducing resolution of images or run the model locally and beef up your GPU or use a TPU :)

 ![Screenshot](screencap.png)